Sriyanka24/9.-Verfication-Tables-and-AsbtractGraphmls/README.md

 ## GraphML to Mapping Verification Tool

-This repository contains a Python tool for verifying the mapping between nodes and edges in GraphML files and mapping tables represented in CSV files.
-The tool automates the process of comparing nodes and edges between GraphML representations and mapping tables, providing insights into the consistency and correctness of mappings across different platforms.
+<p align='justify'>This repository contains a Python tool for verifying the mapping between nodes and edges in GraphML files and mapping tables represented in CSV files.
+The tool automates the process of comparing nodes and edges between GraphML representations and mapping tables, providing insights into the consistency and correctness of mappings across different platforms.</p>

 ## Features: